vikejs/vike/readme.md

-We already defined our `_default.*` files above, which means that we can now create a new page simply by defining a new `.page.vue` file (and optionally a new collocated `.page.route.js` file if we want to define a parameterized route.)
+We already defined our `_default.*` files above, which means that we can now create a new page simply by defining a new `.page.vue` file (the `.page.route.js` file is optional and only needed if we want to define a parameterized route.)

 The `_default.*` files can be overridden.
 For example, you can create a page with a different browser-side code than your other pages.